NtajiBenbor/Spotify-s-Website-Clone/README.md

-# A Clone Of Spotify Website- Landing page & Premium Page Respectively
+# A Clone Of Spotify's Website- Landing page & Premium Page Respectively

-This is my attempt at Cloning a few web pages of spotify's website.
+This is my attempt at reproducing a few web pages of spotify's website.

 ## Table of contents